stadtnavi/digitransit-ansible/Readme.md

 `systemctl restart data-builder`

-A build is run every night but sometimes you want to trigger it instantly.
+A build is run every night but sometimes you want to trigger it manually.

 **aliases**